mikhaildubov/AST-text-analysis/analysis/README.rst

 *python -m analysis.runtime <n_from> <n_to> <n_step> <m>*

 - *n_from, n_to, n_step* - Determine the lengths of strings in auto-generated string collections during analysis.
 These generated collections are "worst-case" ones.
-- *m* - Number of strings in each collections (100 by default)
+- *m* - Number of strings in each collections (100 by default).

-The script will compare the performances of all the 3 basic algorithms ("easa", "ast_linear", "ast_naive")
+The script will compare the performances of all the 3 basic algorithms ("easa", "ast_linear", "ast_naive").

 Memory analysis
 ~~~~~~~~~~~~~~~